File Organization in DBMS

 Types of File Organization in DBMS

-Let us look at the different types of organizations in DBMS
+Let us explore different types of file arrangement in DBMS:

 1. Sequential File Organization in DBMS